wvteijlingen/localeasy/README.md

 ### Column layout

 The first row of your spreadsheet should contain column headers that localeasy uses to identify each column.
-The order of the columns does not matter.
-Example:
+The order of the columns does not matter, as long as the following columns are present:

 - `key`: The column that contains the key of a translation entry
 - `comment`: The column that contains an optional comment for the entry.
 This column can be omitted.
 - `<locale1>`: The column that contains the translated text for the entry.
 The name of this column must correspond to a locale configured in the `localeasy.json` config file.
 You can have as many locale columns as you need.
-- `<locale2>`: Second locale.
+- `<locale2>`: Second locale, if you have multiple locales.
-- `<locale3>`: Third locale, etc.
+- `<locale3>`: Third locale, if you have multiple locales, etc.

 **Example**